-Lately, I have been looking at some interesting questions posted by H1B visa 2018 seekers, interesting enough there are some misconceptions around the understanding…Let me take some time to clarify some myths around H1B visa filing.
+Lately, I have been looking at some interesting questions posted by H1B seekers, interesting enough there are some misconceptions around the understanding…Let me take some time to clarify some myths around H1B visa filing.

 1. Will premium processing of my H1B Visa petition increase chances of Approval ?